lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 ##### 2.1.1.
 Backward compatibility notes

-The change to the `StakingModule` struct affects the response from some view methods, which may be used in external integrations and offchain tooling:
+The change to the `StakingModule` struct affects the response from some view methods, which may be used in external integrations and off-chain tooling:

 - `getStakingModule`;
 - `getStakingModules`;
 - `getStakingModuleDigests`;
 - `getAllStakingModuleDigests`.

-Tests show that [backward compatibility remains](https://github.com/lidofinance/sr-1.5-compatibility-tests) for both offchain tools and possible onchain integrations.
+Tests show that [backward compatibility remains](https://github.com/lidofinance/sr-1.5-compatibility-tests) for both off-chain tools and possible on-chain integrations.
 The modified response is correctly decoded using standard Solidity tools and the Ethers library.
 New bytes in the response are ignored.

 #### 2.2.
 Contract version upgrade

 For correct migration to the new version of the `StakingRouter` contract, the existing `initialize` external method should be updated, and the new `finalizeUpgrade_v2` external method should be implemented.
 The existing `ZeroAddress` error type should be transformed to the new `ZeroAddressLido` error type.
 Also, the new `ZeroAddressAdmin` error type should be added.
+See more details about Lido proxy contracts upgrade requirements in the [LIP-10](https://github.com/lidofinance/lido-improvement-proposals/blob/feat/lip-24/LIPS/lip-10.md).

 ```solidity
 error ZeroAddressLido();